 Changes of room or lesson time can only be approved daily by the Timetabler.
-Changes can beseen when possible on Magister and on the monitors in the school lobby, aula, and hallway.
+Changes can be seen when possible on Magister and on the monitors in the school lobby, Aula, and hallway.

-- Students must proceed to their classes at the first bell or at the appropriate time in SC - There is no bell in the SC, and students and teachers are responsible for timekeeping - Students must wait outside the classroom until the teacher arrives - By the second bell, all students in the JC must be inside the classroom, and prepared for the lesson to begin - If the teacher is not in the classroom by the second bell, the Student Council representative should contact the school administrator.
-All other students must wait quietly outside the classroom - Students must line up along one wall so that it is possible for other students and teachers to pass

-- In general, students should not request to leave the classroom in order to go to the WC.
+- Students must proceed to their classes at the first bell or at the appropriate time in SC - In the SC, students and teachers are responsible for timekeeping, as there are a minimal number of bells - Students must wait outside the classroom until the teacher arrives - By the second bell, all students in the JC must be inside the classroom, and prepared for the lesson to begin - If the teacher is not in the classroom by the second bell, the Student Council representative should contact the school administrator.
+All other students must wait quietly outside the classroom - Students must line up along one wall so that it is possible for other students and teachers to pass - In general, students should not request to leave the classroom in order to go to the WC.
 It is their responsibility to make themselves comfortable before the class begins - Students are expected to be ready to resume their lessons at the end of the breaks.
 Students must ensure their food purchases and bathroom breaks occur in a timely fashion